-MUIH’s Sports Performance and Integrative Nutrition Post-Baccalaureate (PBC) program offers graduate-level education that prepares individuals to blend foundational knowledge in holistic nutrition with a broader perspective on the role of nutrition in sports and athletic performance.
-MUIH’s program is unique – With an emphasis on whole foods, students will examine diets that maximize nutrients and will learn how to plan and prepare meals to support both physical and mental athletic performance.
+The Post-Baccalaureate Certificate (PBC) in Sports Performance and Integrative Nutrition offers graduate-level education that prepares individuals to blend foundational knowledge in holistic nutrition with a broader perspective on the role of nutrition in sports and athletic performance.
+MUIH’s program is the only one to combine a holistic view of the impact of nutrition, physical and mental performance in sports, and an emphasis on whole foods cooking.
+Students examine diets that maximize nutrients and learn how to plan and prepare meals to support both physical and mental athletic performance.
 Additionally, this certificate offers the high standard of academic credit and a credential valued in the professional workplace.
-This online 13 credit program can be completed in one year (three trimesters).
+This 13-credit program can be completed fully online in eight months (two trimesters).

-The Sports Performance and Integrative Nutrition PBC is designed for sports performance professionals, nutritionists, and registered dieticians who work with individuals and/or groups, as well as for personal trainers, strength and conditioning coaches, athletic and sports trainers and coaches, exercise specialists, and fitness professionals.
-The certificate increases the depth and breadth of knowledge and skills in this specialty area, and provides additional and complementary areas of expertise to these and other positions.
+This program is designed for a variety of sports performance, athletic training, and fitness professionals, nutritionists, and registered dieticians who seek to increase the breadth and depth of their knowledge and skills in nutrition.
+Such professionals work with individuals and/or groups, and also include personal trainers, strength and conditioning coaches, athletic and sports trainers and coaches, exercise specialists.
+The certificate increases the depth and breadth of knowledge and skills in this specialty area and provides additional and complementary areas of expertise to these and other positions.
 This in turn equips these individuals with a unique set of knowledge and skills to increase their career advancement opportunities and marketability.
 Individuals well prepared to enter this program are those with Bachelor’s degrees in nutrition, dietetics, exercise science, kinesiology, athletic training, fitness, or health, or who hold an unrelated Bachelor’s degree plus a formal health and wellness coaching training certificate.

 - Demonstrate knowledge of the effect of various nutrients, supplements, antioxidants, hydration and caffeine on athletic performance.